ChandimaBandara815/Water-Tank-Monitoring-System/README.md

 **Features**

-> Real-Time Monitoring: Water levels measured with an ultrasonic sensor and displayed in the Blynk app.b/
+> Real-Time Monitoring: Water levels measured with an ultrasonic sensor and displayed in the Blynk app.
 > Automated Pump Control: Manage the water pump based on predefined levels.
 > App Integration: Control the motor via the Blynk app and get live status updates.
 > LED Indicators: Visual water level indicators with LEDs for easy tracking.